A MUCH-loved centre which treats injured wildlife from across west London is running out of money and may have to shut.

 There is nowhere close where people can bring injured wildlife, and the centre takes in hundreds of animals from Hounslow, Hillingdon, Harrow, Twickenham and Richmond, as well as Ealing.

-Volunteer staff treat the wildlife, from owls and geese to foxes and even birds of prey, stabilising them before transferring them to a specialist centre in Croydon and eventually re-releasing them into the wild.
+Volunteer staff treat the wildlife, from owls and geese to foxes and even birds of prey, stabilising them before transferring them to a specialist centre in Croydon and eventually re-releasing them

 Mr Burden said he wants to raise at least £30,000 to keep the centre open as both a treatment centre and a nice place for families to come.